Agustín González de Amezúa y Mayo: Historian of literature

 Though a lawyer by profession, Amezúa developed an interest in letters and history.
-He was inspired mostly by his erudite uncle Ramón Nocedal and his guests met during weekly intellectual sessions, mostly Marcelino Menéndez y Pelayo; despite the age difference, the two became close friends.
+He was inspired mostly by his erudite uncle Ramón Nocedal and his guests who met during weekly intellectual sessions, mostly Marcelino Menéndez y Pelayo; despite the age difference, the two became close friends.
 In his research Amezúa focused almost exclusively on the so-called Siglo de Oro and became an acknowledged cervantista.
 Already in 1909 the Real Academia de la Lengua rewarded him with the Medalla de Oro for a critical edition of El casamiento engañoso and El coloquio de los perros by Cervantes, to be published in 1912.
 However, his key work is Cervantes creador de la Novela corta española (1956), a multi-volume edition of Cervantes’ stories with innovative and massive analytical introduction.
 He also prologued or contributed to a number of studies or re-editions and published a handful of shorter articles on the author of Don Quijote in the popular press.

-Another of Amezúa’s favorite authors was Lope de Vega.
-The work which stands out is Epistolario de Lope de Vega Carpio (1935-1943), a four-volume publication of Lope’s correspondence accompanied by an extensive and rigorous analytical study.
+Another of Amezúa's favorite authors was Lope de Vega.
+The work which stands out is Epistolario de Lope de Vega Carpio (1935–1943), a four-volume publication of Lope's correspondence accompanied by an extensive and rigorous analytical study.
 Far smaller was Una colección manuscrita y desconocida de comedias de Lope de Vega Carpio (1945), an edition of previously unpublished theatrical pieces.
 Un enigma descifrado.
-El raptor de la hija de Lope de Vega (1934) was a historiographic-literary study upon a mysterious episode from Lope’s life.
+El raptor de la hija de Lope de Vega (1934) was a historiographic-literary study upon a mysterious episode from Lope's life.
 His opus was complete with a number of minor works, published as prologues to re-edited Lope de Vega works or as articles in scientific reviews or in daily newspapers.